boguszjelinski/kaboot/README.md

 the optimal assignment plan for requests and available buses, and **Rest API**, which is responsible for receiving requests, share statuses and store them in a database.

-Kaboot dispatcher consists of three vital components:
+Kaboot dispatcher consists of four vital components:
 * GLPK linear solver, scenarios with 1000 customers & 1000 buses have been tested
-* fast Pool finder to assign several customers to one bus and create routes with several stops, 5+ passengers with 10+ stops are allowed with finder based on [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming) principles.
+* fast pool finder to assign several customers to one bus and create routes with several stops, 5+ passengers with 10+ stops are allowed with finder based on [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming) principles.
+* route extender to assign customers to matching routes (including non-perfect matching)
 * low-cost method (aka greedy) pre-solver to decrease the size of models sent to solver

-You can find theoretical foundations with code examples on GitHub: https://github.com/boguszjelinski/taxidispatcher

 ## Kabina subprojects:
 The idea behind Kabina is to provide an enabler (a software skeleton, testing framework and RestAPI standard proposal)